-Listening to my boyfriend’s heartbeat
+Listening to my partner’s heartbeat

-Listening to my boyfriend’s heartbeat
+Listening to my partner’s heartbeat

 While watching Josh and Ben’s love story unfold in front of us, I discovered my boyfriend has an aortic stenosis.
 What would this mean for our future relationship?